Ali-UPT/ML-Dog-Breed-Predictor/README.md

 # Acknowledgments

-I would like to thank Udacity for providing a great platform that made performing this project possible.
+I would like to thank ... for providing a great platform that made performing this project possible.